EthanPierce723/ethanpierce.github.io/_posts/2023-03-30-E3-is-Dead copy.markdown

 Now what if told you they, along with Robbie, and two other dudes, got together to pretend to play instruments during Nintendos Wii centered 2008 conference?
 Would you like that?
 [Would that be good for you?](https://youtu.be/lfuw_DlZvQ4?t=32)

-Uncharted 4 Doesn’t Work, E3 2015
+# Uncharted 4 Doesn’t Work, E3 2015

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xVJKhSc9zZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 This is not the last time we’ll be discussing this conference, but it is the only time during the conference, or any conference, that something like this happened.
 The demo for Uncharted 4, following Nathan Drake and his partner Sully as they barreled through the streets, homes, and rooftops of Madagascar, just… didn’t work.

 The screen fades up, the speaker steps off stage, and Nathan drake stands there, suspended in an idle purgatory.
 But wait, I hear you asking, how can that be?
 [All E3 demos are fake.](https://kotaku.com/the-real-stories-behind-e3-s-glossy-game-demos-1710169104) How can a faked demo not work?
-Because it wasn’t faked.
+Because it <em style="font-family: system-ui">wasn’t faked</em>.
 In the moment between the first and second openings of the demo it set in, someone was really playing this thing.
 And if there ever was a demo that was so completely mind blowing it really needed some concrete proof in order to be believed, fate picked the right one.

-Aisha Tyler and the Aisha Tyler’s, E3 2016
+# Aisha Tyler and the Aisha Tyler’s, E3 2016

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ioay6L5cWXk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>